Mobile Advertising Dictionary

 [moh•buhl ad•ver•tahy•zing dee•es•pee]

 (n.) a platform that enables mobile advertisers to manage media buying, booking, trafficking and reporting through a single interface; includes conversion tracking and auto-optimization using algorithms determine the optimal price points and budget allocation across all targeting tactics; supports all ad formats, including augmented reality, 3D and video.
+Learn more about [a•mo•bee] DSP.

 (n.) shorthand for an application written specifically for a mobile device.
 See "app".

-(n.) mobile advertisement modes, including audio, video, SMS, MMS, mobile web and in-application.
+(n.) mobile advertisement modes, including audio, video, SMS, MMS, mobile web

 (n.) the all-encompassing, growing mobile environment.